Courageous cancer survivor Soraya Kelly is packing a punch with an inspirational Campaign that has attracted support

 Sue Vincent-Jones, writing as Mrs SVJ, is a Barry born journalist, editor, and communications specialist.
 She blogs about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.

-As a Trustee of #TheGlovesAreOn Sue promoted the work of the Charity, between 2018 to 2021 before handing over the role to pursue other projects.
+As a Trustee of #TheGlovesAreOn Sue promoted the work of the Charity, between February 2018 to March 2021 before leaving to pursue other professional projects.
 She was also both LGBTQ Lead, and Communications Advisor, for the collective.